SlothsAreLazyTho-codam/libftsocket/README.md

 # LibSocket
 A library made for my team project 'ft_irc'.
-The library aims to good functionality and simple synchronized tasks in C++20
+The library aims to good functionality and simple tasks in C++20

 # Installation
-Make the project by using 'make', Include the library in the compiler as follow
+Make the project by using 'make', Include the library in your project as follow
 ```sh
 c++ --std=c++20 Server.cpp Client.cpp main.cpp -Llibftsocket -lsocket
 ```

 # Example
-Server.hpp
+Server.hpp (refer back to tcp/TcpServer.hpp for the virtual functions)
 ```cpp
 #pragma once
 #include "tcp/TcpServer.hpp"